opencaesar/oml-tools/README.md

 * "<output folder>" is a folder where output bikeshed files will be written
 * "<url>" is the URL root where documents will be deployed

+### Options

+* -f adds the force option to bikeshed calls so that bikeshed doesn't fail on first error (useful for debugging)

 Generally, the output folder should be a temporary folder.
 A subsequent step will run bikeshed on each generated specification in that folder to convert it to html.